Brokenlock Longrifles Gun Club Newsletter

 As stated previously, until specific activities for the SMLYF program are planned, the Board of Trustees intends to provide support to children under age 18 participating in other club activities.
 In coordination with the various shooting program leaders, Treasurer Ed Starling is working to reimburse them for any previously allocated BLLR funds used to support youth participants.

 Although the 22 Pistol Program had to cancel the June 18th session due to range flooding, good progress continues to be made by the shooters in the program.
 All BLLR members are invited to come to the pistol bunker on any Tuesday evening at 6 pm through August to observe the structure of the program in case you would like to participate next year.
 Please remember your eye and ear protection.

 Head Range Officer Tim Hess, who also participates in the Bullseye Pistol Program, mentioned that 10 to 12 shooters have been involved in the program this season.

 Action Pistol & Carbine / Ben Back

-BLLR hats in either orange or tan for $15/hat and BLLR shirts ($20/M,L,XL shirt; $25/XXXL shirt) are available at the end of the monthly meeting.
+BLLR hats in either orange or tan for $15/hat and BLLR shirts ($20/M,L,XL shirt; $25/XXXL shirt) will continue to be made available at the end of the monthly meetings.
+Also, the hats and shirts will be available at the Sporting Clays Program’s shoots.
 Please consider purchasing this merchandise to support the club.

-John Moore made the motion to adjourn the meeting which was seconded by Roger Miller.
+Jim Zeiter made the motion to adjourn with Bob Merillat seconding it.
 The motion carried.
-The meeting adjourned at approximately 8:15 pm.
+The meeting adjourned at approximately 8:07 pm.